DE

 • Step 2: Evaluation

-Data Collection is the Starting Point of Any Target Audience Analysis
+Data Collection as the Starting Point of Any Target Audience Analysis

-The better you know your target audience, the easier it will be to engage them.
-However, to properly analyze your target audience, you must have sufficient data on them.
+The better you know your audience, the easier it will be to captivate them.
+However, you need enough data about them to properly analyze your audience.
 Using web analytics tools like Google Analytics, AT Internet, and Webtrekk, you can learn more about your website visitors.

-If you do not yet have any data available, other options are available.
-In addition to a market analysis, you could, for example, directly survey your website visitors.
-If your website is still under development, conduct these surveys on platforms where you are already active (social media channels, forums, etc.) or set up a dedicated landing page for this purpose.
+If no data is available yet, there are other options.
+Besides market analysis, you can directly survey your website visitors.
+If your site is still under construction, conduct this survey on platforms where you are already active (social media channels, forums, etc.) or set up a dedicated landing page for this purpose.
 Be creative here.

-Initially, it's important to find out the "hard facts," such as demographic data like gender, age, social environment, location, life situation, and basic interests or income.
-Try clustering here.
-The required information depends on your business.
-For instance, if location and/or income are irrelevant to your business model, you can omit these.
-In the case of a brick-and-mortar store with an online shop, the location plays a much larger role than for a pure online shop.
+First, find out the "hard facts," such as demographic data like gender, age, social environment, location, life situation, and possibly basic interests, as well as income.
+Try to cluster these.
+The information needed depends on your business.
+For example, if location and/or income are irrelevant to your business model, then leave them out.
+For a physical store with an online shop, location is far more important than for a purely online shop.

 Evaluation

-To evaluate the collected data, the Limbic Map and the Empathy Map are recommended.
+To evaluate the collected data, the following two approaches are recommended: the Limbic Map and the Empathy Map.
 Both methods can be used individually or in combination.
 However, a combination is preferred to maximize potential.

-The Limbic Map is considered the leading approach for neuropsychological audience segmentation.
-This approach was developed by the certified psychologist Hans-Georg Häusel in the late 1990s.
-With the Limbic Map, every purchasing behavior can be explained, and customers can be categorized based on their value system and character.
+The Limbic Map is considered the leading approach to neuropsychological target audience segmentation.
+This method was developed in the late 1990s by psychologist Hans-Georg Häusel.
+The Limbic Map can explain any buying behavior and categorize customers based on their value system and character.

-The Limbic Map focuses on the premise that humanity, alongside basic needs like sleep, nourishment, and sexuality, is primarily driven by the following three impulses: Stimulation, Dominance, and Balance.
-These constitute the three primary motives for human action.
-Dominance encompasses growth, status, power, and control.
-From Stimulation arise curiosity, the pursuit of rewards, and the desire for novelty.
-In Balance, the desire for security, stability, and order, as well as risk assessment and cost/benefit analysis, are manifested.
+The Limbic Map considers the basic assumption that, besides the fundamental needs of sleep, nourishment, and sexuality, humans are significantly influenced by the following three drives: Stimulance, Dominance, and Balance.
+These form the three basic motives for human action.
+Dominance covers areas like growth, status, power, and control.
+Stimulance leads to curiosity, desire for rewards, and a thirst for new experiences.
+Balance manifests in seeking security, stability, order, and assessing risks and cost/benefit.

 Darstellung des Emotionsraumes des Menschen in der Limpic Map

-Depending on the product and personality differences, these three primary motives vary in intensity.
-Since a person's personality is, according to current research, 50% innate and 50% influenced by their social environment, theoretically, a multitude of specific customer types emerge.
+Depending on the product and personality differences, the three basic motives are expressed to varying degrees.
+Current research suggests that a person's personality is 50% innate and 50% influenced by their social environment, theoretically yielding many specific customer types.
 Häusel specifically identifies the following seven customer types:

 • Balance + Discipline/Control = Traditionalist